TheArturthur/CoppermindScraper/Cosmere/Ashir.md

 |**Universe**|[[Cosmere\|Cosmere]]|
 |**Introduced In**|*[[The Way of Kings\|The Way of Kings]]*|

+> [!info] This page or section needs to be updated with new information for *[[Wind and Truth\|Wind and Truth]]*!Be aware that in its current state, it may not include all additional content yet.

 >“*I wonder if they eat in the Cognitive Realm.
 Is a food there what it sees itself as being?
 I’ll have to read and see if anyone has ever eaten while visiting [[Shadesmar\|Shadesmar]].*”
 \-Geranid on cooking[1]